-For our 2018 event, we had 10 speakers and a performance by the Northeastern a capella group, the Downbeats.
-Our program for the day had a multitude of topics, and we were excited to share the talent sourced right from Northeastern.
+For our 2018 event, we had 10 speakers and a performance by the Northeastern Acapella group, The Downbeats.
+Our program for the day had a multitude of topics, and we are excited to share the talent sourced right from Northeastern.
 We were blown away by the passion and hard work showcased onstage and we hope you will be too!

-Dagmar’s talk focuses on how do we approach the problem of “how does the brain control movement?”.
+Dagmar’s talk focuses on how we approach the problem of “how does the brain control movement?”.
 By studying the complexity of human motion using different mathematical models and brain imaging techniques, the Action Lab aims to understand the complexities in human motion in an action as simple as carrying a cup of coffee.
-Ultimately this understanding will help develop different methods of therapies and rehabilitation to help those who have lost the ability to control their motor functions regain it.
+Ultimately, this understanding will help develop different methods of therapy and rehabilitation to help those who have lost the ability to control their motor functions to regain it.

 Dagmar is a professor in the College of Science, with areas of expertise in motor control and neuroscience.

-The Monaghan lab focuses on understanding the cellular mechanism that results in the regenerative properties of axolotl salamanders.
+The Monaghan Lab focuses on understanding the cellular mechanism that results in the regenerative properties of axolotl salamanders.
 Axolotls are our distant ancestors who have retained the ability to regenerate complex organs including their brains, lungs and limbs.
-By studying how axolotl’s accesses these regenerative abilities, the Monaghan lab hopes to one day be able to discover the basis for regenerative therapies.
+By studying how axolotls access these regenerative abilities, the Monaghan Lab hopes to one day be able to discover the basis for regenerative therapy.

 James is an assistant professor in the College of Science, with areas of expertise in behavioral neuroscience and biology.

-Maureen's talk will highlight how food can be the connecter between almost all disciplines and thus, be used as a universal tool for deeper learning by all people.
+Maureen's talk highlights how food can be the connecter between almost all disciplines and thus, can be used as a universal tool for deeper learning by all people.

 Maureen is the Director of Dining Services at Northeastern University.

-James' talk will focus on how the act of destroying art pieces is used by governments and other groups as an act of power, and it’s effect on culture.
-He also humanizes the people behind the art and rather than think about pieces in terms of dollars, he talks about the societal-wide impacts.
+James' talk focuses on how the act of destroying art pieces is used by governments and other groups as an act of power, and its effect on culture.
+He also humanizes the people behind the art, and rather than think about pieces in terms of dollars, he talks about the societal-wide impacts.

 James is an undergraduate student at Northeastern University (College of Engineering '20).